OlaWilk/vitkac_selenium_tests/README.md

 First one - in the *new_account_test* file
 - registers new user with wrong e-mail,
 - fills out the registration form,
-- checks content after unsuccessful attempt.
+- checks content after an unsuccessful attempt.

 Second one - in the *purchase_test* file
 - checks the ability to adding products to the basket,